"I Opened Up About Not Having Black Friends Until 26 — The Backlash Was Unexpected"

 Although Kristabel shared her story with honesty and vulnerability, the flood of comments and criticism that followed exposed how fragile and conditional empathy can be on the internet.
 What began as a candid reflection on her adolescence quickly became a wider conversation about Black Britishness — in particular, it raised questions about whether her story aligned with what some consider an “authentic” Black experience.

-As the discourse spiraled beyond Kristabel’s own experience, she became a proxy for larger conversations about race, class, identity, and belonging.
-This inevitably left her shouldering assumptions from strangers who made judgments about her character and never stopped to ask what was true.
-Whether it was questioning her intentionality when befriending Black women, accusations of internalized self-hatred, or doubting her understanding of the idea that Black is not a monolith, many comments and reaction videos criticized Kristabel for sharing her experience.
+As the discourse spiralled beyond Kristabel’s own experience, she became a proxy for larger conversations about race, class, identity and belonging.
+This inevitably left her shouldering assumptions from strangers who made judgements about her character and never stopped to ask what was true.
+Whether it was questioning her intentionality when befriending Black women, accusations of internalised self-hatred, or doubting her understanding of the idea that Black is not a monolith, many comments and reaction videos criticised Kristabel for sharing her experience.

 AdvertisementADVERTISEMENT